open-amt-cloud-toolkit/mps/docs/Local/configureRPS.md

 3\.
 Select Remote Provisioning Server.

->**Note:** Until an Intel<sup>®</sup> AMT device connects to the MPS, the number of devices shown on the Management Presence Serveroption will remain at 0.
+>**Note:** Until an Intel&reg; AMT device connects to the MPS, the number of devices shown on the Management Presence Serveroption will remain at 0.
 When you configure a device, you will see a new, 'Disconnected' device.
 Once you successfully activateand connect the device (using CIRA), you'll see it listed as a 'Connected' device.

-## Add CIRA Configuration and Profile to RPS
+### Adding CIRA Configuration and Profiles to RPS

-### Create a CIRA Config
+#### Creating a CIRA Config

 CIRA stands for Client Initiated Request Access.
 It allows a CIRA-capable edge device to reach out and establish a persistent connection to the MPS server rather than the MPS server reaching to the edge device.
 This enables access to edge devices that might be harder to reach behind things such as proxies/firewalls/etc.